jishi/node-sonos-http-api/README.md

 	    {"roomName": "room2", "volume": 25}
 	  ],
 	  "state": "stopped",
+	  "favorite": "my favorite name",
-	  "uri": "x-rincon-stream:RINCON_0000000000001400"
+	  "uri": "x-rincon-stream:RINCON_0000000000001400",
+	  "playMode": "SHUFFLE"
 	}

 The first player listed in the example, "room1", will become the coordinator.
 It will loose it's queue when ungrouped but eventually that will be fixed in the future.
+Playmodes are the ones defined in UPnP, which are: NORMAL, REPEAT_ALL, SHUFFLE_NOREPEAT, SHUFFLE
+Favorite will have precedence over a uri.
+Playmode requires 0.4.2 of sonos-discovery to work.

 preset.json
 -----------